 So those went out into the highways: they did as they were told.
 This was the disciples' warrant for doing what must at first have seemed very strange to them.
 They themselves belonged to the favored race which had been first bidden; but God's grace overcame their prejudices, and they "went out" among the heathen, proclaiming the marriage of the Son of God, and pressing men to come to the wedding feast.
-The servants went in different directions into the highways; - the word is in the plural, "the partings of the highways", the Revised Version renders it; - the cross-roads where most people might be expected to be gathered together.
+The servants went in different directions into the highways; - the word is in the plural, "the partings of the highways", the Revised Version renders it; - the crossroads where most people might be expected to be gathered together.
 Wherever the people are, there should the preachers of the gospel go with their God-given message.

 The King's servants were so earnest and diligent, and their Master's grace wrought so effectually through them, that their efforts were eminently successful.
 They gathered together all as many as they found.
 The message that had been despised by the Jews was welcomed by the Gentiles; and from the great heathen highways of the world, - Rome, Athens, Ephesus, etc., - many were gathered to the gospel feast.
 All ranks, classes, and conditions of men came to the banquet of love.
 These people were manifestly willing to come, for the King's servants "gathered together all as man: as they found."
 Characters outwardly very different united in obeying the summons: both bad and, good, were collected at the table.
-The best gathering into the visible church will be some admitted who ought not to be there.
+The best gathering into the visible church will be sure to be a mixture in the present imperfect state of humanity; there will be some admitted who ought not to be there.
 Tares will grow among the wheat; corn and chaff will lie on the same floor; dross will be mingled with precious gold; goats will get in among the sheep; the gospel net will enclose fish of every kind, "both bad and good."